Acts and regulations

 The Department of Justice is responsible for maintaining the Consolidated Statutes and Regulations for the Government of Canada.

-To check for recent Canadian Food Inspection Agency (CFIA) regulatory amendments, visit the recent amendments section.
-A record of earlier amendments is maintained in the regulatory archive section.
+To check for Canadian Food Inspection Agency (CFIA) regulatory amendments currently in progress or completed, visit:

 What are we doing

 As a federal agency, CFIA is responsible for administering acts and regulations, and for implementing government-wide regulatory initiatives: